fbada/Jenkins-mvn-ppl/README.md

 6. **Specify the Jenkinsfile**

-   If your Jenkinsfile is in the root directory of the repository, enter `Jenkinsfile` in the "Script Path" field.
-If it's in a different location, enter the path relative to the root directory.
-For example, if your Jenkinsfile is in a directory called `pipeline`, you would enter `pipeline/Jenkinsfile`.
+   As your Jenkinsfile is in the root directory of the repository, enter `Jenkinsfile` in the "Script Path" field.

 7. **Set Up Credentials (if necessary)**